Dimension Independent Data Sets Approximation and Applications to Classification: Introduction

-While in many practical problems the dimension $d$ can be very large and the constant $c_d$ astronomical, this approach remains viable since the minimizer of $E_d$ can be identified by solving a well-posed $m\times m$ linear system of equations.
+While in many practical problems the dimension $d$ can be very large and the constant $c_d$ astronomical, this approach remains viable since the minimizers can be identified by solving a well-posed $m\times m$ linear system of equations for any $\alpha\geq 0$.
 The rest of the paper is organized as follows.
 In the next section we provide a detailed description of the method and obtain some of its basic mathematical properties.
 In the following section, we discuss a variety of numerical experiments that showcase the viability and efficacy of the method.